spectrocloud/librarium/docs/docs-content/integrations/kubernetes.md

 PXK is different from the upstream open-source Kubernetes version primarily because of the carefully reviewed and applied hardening of the operating system (OS) and Kubernetes.
 The hardening ranges from removing unused kernel modules to using an OS configuration that follows industry best practices.
-Our custom Kubernetes configuration addresses common Kubernetes deployment security pitfalls and implements industry best practices.
+Our recompiled Kubernetes configuration addresses common Kubernetes deployment security pitfalls and implements industry best practices.

 A benefit of Palette when used with PXK is the ability to apply different flavors of container storage interface (CSI) plugins and container network interface (CNI) plugins.
 Other open-source Kubernetes distributions, such as MicroK8s,